-I’m recruiting you and all of your friends and family to contribute to a large-scale street art project launching on Friday, January 25, 2019 called Night of 1,000 Fridas.
+I’m recruiting you and all of your friends and family to contribute to a large-scale street art project launching Friday, January 25, 2019 called Night of 1,000 Fridas.
 Together, I hope we can place 1,000 depictions of Frida Kahlo in public spaces.
+You can take part from anywhere.
 To contribute, click on this link.

 I’m envisioning contributions ranging from beautiful works created by professional artists to Play-Doh constructions by your three-year-old niece.
 If you’re an untrained artist, I hope you will feel included and encouraged to create anything from a finger painting to a smiley face with a unibrow on a Post-it.